danbev/learning-nodejs/README.md

 `tcp_client` in the above example is of type `uv_tcp_t`.
 But ConnectWrap also extend AsyncWrap.
 See the AsyncWrap section for details.
 What might be of interest and something to look into a little deeper is that ReqWrap will add the request wrap (wrapping a uv_req_t remember) to the current env req_wrap_queue.
 Keep in mind that a reqest is shortlived.
 The last thing that the ConnectWrap constructor does is call Wrap:

     Wrap(req_wrap_obj, this);

-Now, you might not remember what this `req_wrap_obj` is but was the first argument to `client.connect` and was the new `TCPConnectWrap` instance.
+Now, you might not remember what this `req_wrap_obj` is, but it was the first argument to `client.connect` and was the new `TCPConnectWrap` instance.
 But this was nothing more than a constructor and nothing else:

     (lldb) p req_wrap_obj
     (v8::Local<v8::Object>) $34 = (val_ = 0x00007fff5fbfd018)